openhab/openhab-docs/installation/qnap.md

 USB dongles may or may not work as QTS (QNAP's operating system) might not include the necessary drivers.
 However, you can install [USB serial drivers](https://www.myqnap.org/product/usb-serial-drivers/) (preferrably from MyQNAP repo), maybe it will include missing drivers for the dongle.

+### Manual update

+The MyQNAP repo does not contain milestone versions and may not conatain the latest openHAB stable version.
+In some situations you may prefer to update openHAB manually using WinSCP:

+- Stop openhab (using "App Center")
+- Navigate to OpenHab3 folder (physical address may be /share/CACHEDEV3_DATA/.qpkg/OpenHab3 but this depends on your install)
+- delete folder runtime
+- inside folder userdata, delete folders cache, etc, and tmp
+- Download the desired openHAB version from github (zip file)
+- Unzip and copy to OpenHab3 folder
+- Give runtime/bin/karaf and runtime/bin/backup X permission
+- Edit /etc/config/qpkg.conf to specify the installed version (also update install `Build` to avoid automatic updates)
+- Start openhab (using "App Center")

 ### Other interesting packages provided by the MyQNAP repo

 - Mosquitto (needs configuration after install)